Medicare : Medicare Glossary

 Benefit Period - The way that both our plan and Original Medicare measures your use of skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a skilled nursing facility.
 The benefit period ends when you haven’t received any skilled care in a SNF for 60 days in a row.
 If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

 Brand Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
 Brand-name drugs have the same active-ingredient formula as the generic version of the drug.
 However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand-name drug has expired.

-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low co-payment or coinsurance for your drugs after you or other qualified parties on your behalf have spent $4,550 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a lower co-payment or coinsurance for your drugs after you or other qualified parties on your behalf have spent $4,550 in 2014 or $ 4,700 in 2015 in covered drugs during the covered year.

 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.

 Coinsurance - An amount you may be required to pay as your share of the cost for services or prescription drugs.
 Coinsurance is usually a percentage (for example, 20%).

 Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, and provides a variety of services including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.